 Although USB connections are some of the most common for all sorts of cables and external devices, there are a lot of ways the universal standard can be confusing.
 There are a number of different generations and many types to consider, even if the more common offerings tend to fall into just one or two categories.
 One of the most common ones today is USB 3.1, but what is USB 3.1?
 How is it different from the ones that went before and came after?
 That’s what we’re here to explain.

 The reliable Universal Serial Bus port standard is among the most commonly used on the planet.
-But the USB Implementers Forum — a compendium formed between companies like Intel, Microsoft, Apple, and HP to oversee the standard’s development — isn’t resting on its laurels.
-The latest version of the standard is USB 3.1, and new devices and computer components that adhere to it are just starting to arrive on the market.
-So how is it different (and better) than older versions, like USB 2.0 and 3.0?
-And what’s the difference between 3.1 Gen 1 and Gen 2?
+But the USB Implementers Forum — a compendium formed between companies like Intel, Microsoft, Apple, and HP to oversee the standard’s development — is constantly working on improving it.
+USB 3.1 is just one of many advancements that have been made over the past two decades.

 By the numbers

 USB 3.1 is a generational number that mostly refers to the data transfer speed of the USB connector, not its shape or size.
 Officially launched in July 2013, USB 3.1 (confusingly sometimes referred to as USB 3.1 Gen 2) has a maximum transfer rate of 10 gigabits per second (Gbps).
 That works out to 1,250 megabytes per second (MBps) — note the capitalization.
 It superseded USB 3.0, which had a maximum transfer rate of 5Gbps and has since been supplanted by the still uncommon USB 3.2, which has a maximum transfer rate of 20 GBps.